SulfuricAcidH2SO4/Orderly/README.md

 And many more!

 ## Build
+If you want to run Orderly you are highly encouraged to build your own program and run it with your own config encryption key!
+Don't worry though, your actual password encryption key is generated using your master password.

 Building the project requires you to have **Visual Studio 2022** installed on your system as well as the latest .NET SDK (Target SDK is .NET 8).

 Next you'll need to provide your credentials for Google OAuth authentication and a new encryption key